Guiding Principles

 Clause 133 — Residence Is a Privilege

 Residence in Britain or her territories is a privilege, not a right.
+Residence is granted by the people and may be revoked subject to due process.

 Clause 134 — Temporary Visas; Integration & Security